-The TME data specifications for payers requires data to be reported by major service category (e.g., hospital inpatient).
-By analyzing service category spending, DHCC is able to understand the scale of changes in individual service categories and the share of TME spending changes attributable to each service category.
+DHCC is able to understand the scale of changes in individual service categories and the share of TME spending changes attributable to each service category.

 A goal with the collection of TME data is to obtain summary level payer data segmented into a manageable number of distinct service categories all payers can consistently and accurately report.
 However, in reality, there may be limitations on some payers' ability to report data at the desired service category level.
-Therefore, the DHCC will collect service category data at the highest level.
-Ideally, payers would utilize a standardized list of claims codes by service category, but to create a list requires a time-intensive effort on behalf of the State to define the categories, or an agreement to use a pre-defined list, like one developed by the Health Care Cost Institute.
-The Payers would also have to undergo a resource-intensive effort to configure reports in the standardized format.
-A standardized, hierarchical-based service category-coding matrix for all service categories may be included in a future version of this manual.
+Therefore, DHCC will collect service category data at the highest level.
+Ideally, all payers will utilize a standardized list of claims codes by service category to enable better comparisons across payers or markets.
+However, to create a standardized, hierarchical-based service category coding algorithm requires a time-intensive effort on behalf of DHCC to define the categories, or an agreement to use a pre-defined list, like one developed by the Health Care Cost Institute.
+Payers would also likely have to undergo a resource-intensive effort to configure their reporting to comply with DHCC's service category coding logic.
+Therefore, unless the implementation manual contains specific coding logic for a service category (e.g., primary care services), each payer will interpret the service category instructions in their own way.
+A standardized, hierarchical-based service category-coding matrix for all service categories may be included in a future version of this implementation manual.

-The highest-level individual service categories for the submission and subsequent reporting of TME data from all payers consists of the following common service categories:
+The highest-level individual service categories for the submission and subsequent reporting of TME claims data from all payers consists of the following common service categories for claims data:

-- Hospital Inpatient.
+- Hospital Inpatient

 - Hospital Outpatient.

-- Professional (Primary Care).
+- Professional, Primary Care

-- Professional Physician (Specialty Care).
+- Professional, Specialty Care

-- Professional Other.
+- Professional, Other

-- Long-Term Care.
+- Long-Term Care

-- Pharmacv.18
+- Pharmacy (gross of rebates)

-- Pharmacy Rebates.
+- Other

-- Other.
+- Pharmacy Rebates (separately reported)